 No, you should upload it together with your supporting documents.
+Completion of this form is necessary for admission to the Graduate School and eligibility for a graduate assistantship.
 Since it does not adversely affect your chance of being funded by the department, there is really no reason to wait.
 The financial affidavit is a required document for all international applications, not sending it in by the deadline will result in either delay of our evaluation of your application or not reviewing your application at all.

 2) Because both the required amount on the affidavit and our assistantship package vary over time, it is "safer" to send in an affidavit with personal/family fund of at least $2,000, and possibly more to be safe, if you can only attend the program with the departmental funding.

 3) If you have enough personal/family funds to cover the entire required amount ($32,146 for 2014-2015; see the affidavit form for the most recent figure) on the financial affidavit, you should send in the affidavit that shows your personal/family funds.
 This is the best option for all international applicants.
 It will not adversely affect your chance of being funded by the department.
 But it would significantly increase your chance of being able to enroll in time because we can send your file to the Graduate School much earlier in the process – that would put you at the beginning of the applications at the Graduate School.

 Note that these are not funds that must be paid to the university.
 Rather, this is a requirement for the issuance of the I-20 form leading to a visa.
 Nor would it obligate you to come to our program by filling out the affidavit form.

 There is no separate form.
 Just ask for it in your statement of objectives.
 Generally we consider everybody for departmental funding unless you are already being funded by a government agency.